whizpool/ibm-feedback/README.md

 Feedback widget also connects with the GitHub and Slack, so whenever client submit feedback, automatic issues are created on connected GitHub and posted on connected Slack channel.

-FFeedback Widget is based on the IBM IAM, so you need to have IBM account and create the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) This API key will be used to login in the system as Super Admin.
+Feedback Widget is based on the IBM IAM, so you need to have IBM account and create the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) This API key will be used to login in the system as Super Admin.

 You must add the [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey) and IBM account details in the user table to get access to the IBM feedback widget Admin Panel.